Chemical Injuries Can Leave Lasting Injuries

 - A careless coworker may be working with a dangerous chemical and spill it on you, resulting in contact injuries like burns.
-If not treated promptly and properly, the injuries can be exacerbated.
-It is important that you receive proper treatment as sometimes chemicals can react negatively with water.
+If not treated promptly, the injuries can be exacerbated.
+It is vital that you receive proper treatment as sometimes chemicals can react negatively with water.

 - Some chemicals can conduct electricity, raising the risk of electrocution and associated injuries if you are exposed to a chemical while performing electrical work.

-- Your employer may not have properly trained you on how to identify chemicals and safely work with them.
-This can (for instance) cause you to use a corrosive chemical without donning the proper safety gear to protect your eyes, lungs, and mouth.
+- Your employer may not have adequately trained you on how to identify chemicals and safely work with them.
+You could unknowingly use a corrosive chemical without donning the proper safety gear to protect your eyes, lungs and mouth.

-- An improperly-stored chemical may leak, exposing the room in which it is located to toxic fumes.
-Or an improperly-ventilated room may cause fumes to build up to dangerous levels.
+- An improperly stored chemical may leak, exposing the room in which it is located to toxic fumes.
+Or a poorly-ventilated room may cause fumes to build up to dangerous levels.

 A thorough investigation will also reveal what actions or inactions were careless in your case and where responsibility lies.

-When you retain Burnett Law, P.A.
-Attorneys At Law to help with obtaining compensation for you following a chemical accident, we will conduct a thorough investigation into your case and identify all parties that are responsible for contributing to your injuries.
-This is essential to helping ensure you receive the maximum amount of compensation possible.
-People and entitles that may be responsible include:
+When you retain Burnett Law, P.A., to help with obtaining compensation for you following a chemical accident, we will conduct a thorough investigation into your case and identify all parties that are responsible for contributing to your injuries.
+This is essential to help ensure you receive the maximum amount of compensation possible.
+People and entities that may be liable include:

 - The chemical’s manufacturer